 [Update 8/12/2017: The first print -- a signed and numbered 8x10 of "The First Rooster" -- is now available at my Etsy shop.
 If they sell I'll do more.
 If not, I've got my Christmas card issues solved for years to come.]

 I've entered three pieces in upcoming juried shows (a juried show means that a "jury" sifts through the entries and throws out those are unsuitable prior to judging).
-First, I entered my Mississippi Kite "Call It In" in the Rosewood Art & Music Festival that takes place in my local area at the end of September.
-This year I entered "The First Owl" and "Mockingbird" in the South Carolina State Fair.
+I entered a piece in the Rosewood Art & Music Festival that takes place in my local area at the end of September.
+I also entered two pieces in the South Carolina State Fair.
 Unlike last year, I'm now considered a "professional" for fair purposes, having made money from my work.

 As I reported a few days ago, I'm contributing my hermit crab sculpture "Old Ben" to the ZOOfari auction.
 I have no idea, of course, what kind of money the piece will fetch.
 It is one of the smaller things I've made but does a good job of capturing the personality of a large hermit crab.
 Plus I've been told it's a great use of a 1 iron, which is reportedly a tricky club to use.
 I wouldn't know, as I don't play golf.